Fast, Reliable Load Calculations

 Review results and print the report

 PASS or FAIL is displayed immediately.
-Print a formatted report ready for permit submission directly from the browser.
+Print a formatted report ready for permit submission or for your records.

-TrueLoad is designed for licensed electricians and heat pump installers who need to document service adequacy quickly — not engineers running full Article 220 load calculations.
+TrueLoad is designed for licensed electricians and heat pump installers who need to document service adequacy quickly and reliably.

 If you're adding a heat pump, EV charger, or other major load to an existing residential service and want to avoid an unnecessary service upgrade, this is the tool.

-Licensed Electricians Heat Pump Installers EV Charger Installers Residential Contractors
+Licensed Electricians Heat Pump Installers EV Charger Installers Plumbing/Heating Contractors

 Free During Beta